-The board of directors of the Portland Workforce Alliance affirmed five officers and elected eight new board members at its final meeting of the 2019-20 school year.
+The board of directors of the Portland Workforce Alliance welcomed four officers and elected two new board members at its final meeting of the 2020-21 school year.

-Other members of PWA’s executive committee include Anna Yates of Swift who served as board president in 2019-2020 and Scott Kleiner of Wieden+Kennedy, who joined the board in 2013 and has served as board president.
-Both continue to play critical leadership roles in PWA's growth and direction.
+Other members of PWA’s executive committee include immediate past president Marcus Carter of Cinder and past presidents Anna Yates of ZBeta and Scott Kleiner of Wieden+Kennedy.
 The executive committee performs a steering function for PWA, overseeing strategy, governance and finances and working in close collaboration with Executive Director Susan Nielsen.

 Samantha is Director of Business Development and Marketing for Emerick Construction.
 She joined the PWA Board in 2017 and has served an instrumental role as Expo Committee Co-Chair and organizer of the Construction Zone.
 Her past nonprofit leadership experience includes past president of the nonprofit PDX Toolbank and past president of Society for Marketing Professional Services.

-Best career advice: There will always be someone better you, don’t hate them, strive to learn from them, better yourself and inspire someone else to do the same!
+Best career advice: There will always be someone better than you.
+Don’t hate them, strive to learn from them, better yourself and inspire someone else to do the same!

 Something I learned in high school about work: Don’t be afraid to ask for help, no one is perfect, show up, participate and you’ll succeed.

 What draws me to serve PWA: To provide opportunities for HS students to learn about viable career choices that they may never have realized were an option, like working in the A/E/C industry.